unexpectedpanda/retool/readme.md

 I discovered [FilterQuest](https://github.com/UnluckyForSome/FilterQuest), a similar tool, and added some missing titles from there.

+#### Shouldn't you preference less regions in multi-region titles, or less languages in multi-language titles?
+I'm following a philosophy that the superset should be the primary title.
+Anything with less content is by definition secondary.
+At this stage, compilations aren't considered.

 ## Known limitations
 Be aware of the following limitations when using _Retool_.
 These might or might not be addressed in the future.